tomeshnet/toronto-community-network-docs/src/hardware/cpe-ubiquiti.md

 ## What you will need

-The following information you will need to collect before beginning  the configuration.
+You will need to collect the following information:

 - SSID of the supernode antenna you wish to connect to
 - Your assigned node name